iconix/fast.ai/help/glossary.md

 - **Zero-padding layer**: a layer that adds extra borders of zero pixels around the image prior to passing through a filter so that the output shape from the filter is the same as the input shape.
 This is needed because _convolving_ each pixel of an image necessarily operates on the premise that each pixel has 8 surrounding pixels (if the filter is conventionally 3x3); see also _convolution_.

 ## Non-Deep Terminology
-_Non-deep terms that come up in deep learning_
+_Non-deep terms that come up in deep learning._

 - **Bias**: **TODO**
 - **Boosting**: **TODO**